ucsd-cse11-s20/DI08-Lists-and-Generics-22-05-2020/ProblemSheet.md

 ### Exceptions
 Exceptions are Java's way of handling errors that can happen when we run our programs.
 When programming, we have often been making assumptions about our input ("the array is not empty", "the argument can be read as an integer", etc.) where our code had no way of handling those erroneous/exceptional cases.
 You may have run into exceptions as a result of incorrect/buggy code as well.
 Some of these exceptions include:

-1. `ArrayOutOfBoudsException`: Happens when we try to get the element at an index of an array that doesn't exist
+1. `ArrayOutOfBoundsException`: Happens when we try to get the element at an index of an array that doesn't exist
 2. `NullPointerException`: Happens when we try to read a field of, or call a method on a `null` value.
 3. `ArithmeticException`: Happens when we try to run an invalid arithmetic operation (e.g. divide by zero)